cherise215/advchain/README.md

     ```
     pip install -r requirements.txt
     ```
-2. Play with the provided jupyter notebook to check the enviroments
+2. Play with the provided jupyter notebook to check the enviroments, see `example/adv_chain_data_generation_cardiac.ipynb`

 ## Usage